emilyfuhrman/datavis_design/2018_Fall/Studios/05_Building_Wind_Vector_Maps_in_R.md

 Unfortunately plotly does not handle dates that well, so as a workaround we will convert the dates to a numeric class.
 To do that we first convert it to a timestamp and then to a numeric.
 A second caveat with plotly is that the arrows unfortunately do not work, so this will appear as a spoke graph.

-The result will be a plot that looks almost identical to the original, but can shift between days and animate the full data frame with `Play’.
+The result will be a plot that looks almost identical to the original, but can shift between days and animate the full data frame with `Play`.

 ```
 animated_vectors<- lakes_plot+